Perry Caravello: Other work

-The channel's main form of comedic content comes in the form of the stream's audience sending troll messages in the form of text to speech and media share donations, along with delivery items of food that Perry purposefully doesn't like, Perry raging at, and sometimes occasionally physically assaulting, Tom and/or whoever are guests on certain streams, and Perry being paid certain amounts of money to do numerous embarrassing stunts, tasks, and dares.

 Mousetrap lawsuit

 On June 1, 2007, Caravello filed a lawsuit alleging that Jimmy Kimmel, Adam Carolla, and Johnny Knoxville had promised him ten million dollars if he agreed to place his genitals in a mousetrap during an episode of The Adam Carolla Show.
 The lawsuit was initiated after Caravello suffered an injury during the stunt, did not receive the promised payment, and was not provided with an account of profits and royalties from DVD sales of Windy City Heat.

-2020 presidential campaign

-In a May 2019 episode of Simply Don The Podcast, Caravello revealed that he would be running for President of the United States in the 2020 U.S. presidential election.
-Caravello has stated that he would run as an independent on a platform that included abolishing money, building a wall across the Canada–United States border, providing free universal healthcare, and legalizing medical marijuana.
-He also supported abolishing gay marriage, criminalizing homosexuality, and said he would like to turn San Clemente Island into a gay prison.
-He announced he had abandoned his run (which he claimed was a joke) on July 18, 2020.